vpavlenko/study-music/README.md

 Also, I'm happy to chat on topics of visualisation-aided music education and research popularisation

-Also, I'm always looking for a cheap room in the UK :)
+Also, I'm always looking to rent a cheap room in the UK :)